Incidental expenses: definition, examples and tax tips

 Tips for managing your small business incidental expenses

-Effective management starts with clear policies and consistent tracking.
+Effective management starts with clear policies and consistent tracking:

 Take control of your business expenses

-Managing incidental expenses is easier with clear policies and the right tools.
-You can turn small costs into useful financial data, keep your cash flow healthy, budget accurately and make better decisions for your business.
+Clear policies and the right tools make managing incidental expenses straightforward.
+You can turn small costs into useful financial data, protect your cash flow, and make better decisions for your business.

 FAQs on incidental expenses

-Here are answers to some common questions about incidental expenses.
+Common questions about incidental expenses.

 Are incidental expenses tax deductible?